johndave74/ML-13-Gold-Price-Prediction/README.md

 * Integrate **additional features** (e.g., interest rates, inflation indexes).
 * Deploy on **cloud platforms** (Streamlit Sharing, Heroku, AWS).

----

-## 💡 **Conclusion**

-This project demonstrates the application of machine learning in financial forecasting, combining statistical insights, model development, and deployment into an accessible app.

-Feel free to contribute, fork, or use this project as a template for your own predictive modeling applications!

----

 ### 🤝 **Contact**